Brian-Masse/Recall/README.md

 - added a toggle to view notes on event previews
 - added the ability to set the default length of events
 - added a toggle to turn on universal fine time selection
+- added a toggle to change default event snapping

 BUG FIXES: